-If you want to use the remote control as a mouse or use the ELP Link III software, you need to connect the main cable.
+If you want to use the remote control as a mouse or use the ELP Link IV software, you need to connect the main cable.
 It provides connectors for:

-- The PS/2 mouse cable (to use the remote control as a mouse) - The serial cable (to use the ELP Link III software and the Effects buttons on the remote control)
+- ☐ The PS/2 or USB cable (to use the remote control as a mouse) - ☐ The serial cable (to use the ELP Link IV software)

-1. Connect the small end of the main cable to the projector's Mouse/Com 1 port.
-(Use the Mouse/Com 2 port if you are connecting a second computer.)
+Connect the round end of the main cable to the projector's Mouse/Com 1 port.
+(Use the Mouse/Com 2 port if you are connecting a second computer, and make sure the Computer 2/BNC video switch on the rear of the projector is set to the Computer 2 position.)

-2. To use the remote control as a wireless mouse, connect the 9-pin end of the PS/2 mouse cable included with the projector to the MOUSE terminal on the square end of the main cable.
+2. To use the remote control as a wireless mouse, connect the PS/2 or USB cable included with the projector to the MOUSE terminal on the square end of the main cable.

-3. Connect the 6-pin (mini-DIN) end of the PS/2 mouse cable to the external mouse port on your laptop.
+3. Connect the 6-pin (mini-DIN) end of the PS/2 mouse cable to the external mouse port or connect the USB cable to the USB port on your laptop.

-Note: If your laptop uses a serial mouse, perform steps 2 and 3 using the PC serial mouse cable instead of the PS/2 mouse cable (not shown in the illustration).
+Note: If your laptop uses a serial mouse, perform steps 2 and 3 using the PC serial mouse cable instead of the PS/2 or USB cable (not shown in the illustration.)

-4. To use the ELP Link III software or to use the Effects buttons on the remote control, connect one end of the serial cable to the SERIAL terminal on the square end of the main cable.
+4. To use the ELP Link IV software or to use the Effects buttons on the remote control, connect one end of the serial cable to the SERIAL terminal on the square end of the main cable.